junaidjaan1388/for-fun-youtube-ctrl-c-downloader/README.md

 ```

 Then you can go around in youtube and, anytime you wanna download a video, you can copy its link.
-This small script is watching the clipboard and will spawn a thread to download it using [youtube-dl](https://github.com/ytdl-org/youtube-dl)
+This small script is watching the clipboard and will spawn a thread to download the video you copied using [youtube-dl](https://github.com/ytdl-org/youtube-dl)